Zeebag/CIS-5560-Big-Data-Project./README.md

 - There are two links for the Azure ML Studio experiments.

 # Machine Learning Model in DataBricks
-- Algorithms used – Logistic Regression
+- Algorithms used – Logistic Regression and Decision Tree Classifier
-- There is one python Notebook.
+- There are two IPython Notebooks, one for each Alogrithm used to bulid the predictive model.